ibm-cloud-docs/codeengine/logging.md

 To view build logs for a specific build with the CLI, use the `buildrun logs` command.
 You can display logs of all of the instances of a build or display logs of a specific instance of a build.
 The `build get` command displays details about your build, including the running instances of the build.

-To view the logs for all instances of the `mybuild` build, specify the name of the build with the `--build` option; for example,
+To view the logs for all instances of the `mybuildrun` build run, specify the name of the build run with the `--name` option; for example,

 ```
 ibmcloud ce buildrun logs --name mybuildrun